quantumxt/cv4-jet-nano/README.md

 ## Prerequisite

-### Camera(s)

-Ensure that the cameras are attached via the CSI before running the camera-related script/program.

 ### CUDA paths

 Ensure that the CUDA compiler (nvcc) is added to `~/.bashrc`, which could be done so via the `add_cuda_path.sh` script.